stealify/b8g/README.md

 the above described concepts allow us to partial incremental stealify every existing software or even every software that will ever get written into this Stealify Project which creates then a big repo of Unlicensed Components that you can use without headache.

+## Security Model
+a context is isolated and has no access to other contexts but they also got a secret key a symbol that you can use to link them up.

 ## Features
 - Operate on SharedMemory
 - Capability based Component Model